 Jefferson is a somewhat small city located in the state of Georgia.
-With a population of 10,195 people and four constituent neighborhoods, Jefferson is the 92nd largest community in Georgia.
+With a population of 13,233 people and eight constituent neighborhoods, Jefferson is the 89th largest community in Georgia.
 There's nothing like the smell of a brand new house, and in Jefferson, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Jefferson, and putting down their money on brand new construction.
 Jefferson’s real estate is, on average, some of the newest in the nation.
-Jefferson does seem to be experiencing an influx of affluent people, because the median household income is $56,140.00.
+Jefferson does seem to be experiencing an influx of affluent people, because the median household income is $70,766.00.

 Jefferson real estate is some of the most expensive in Georgia, although Jefferson house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jefferson is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Jefferson is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Jefferson who work in office and administrative support (16.62%), sales jobs (11.73%), and management occupations (10.73%).
+Overall, Jefferson is a city of sales and office workers, managers, and service providers.
+There are especially a lot of people living in Jefferson who work in management occupations (14.31%), office and administrative support (14.17%), and sales jobs (7.57%).

 Because of many things, Jefferson is a great place for families with children to consider.
 First of all, many other families with children live here, making Jefferson a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Jefferson has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Jefferson’s overall crime rate is lower than average for the country.

-As is often the case in a small city, Jefferson doesn't have a public transportation system that people use to get to and from their jobs every day.
+Jefferson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Jefferson in 2010 was $23,975, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $95,900 for a family of four.
+The per capita income in Jefferson in 2018 was $33,128, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $132,512 for a family of four.
 However, Jefferson contains both very wealthy and poor people as well.

-Jefferson is a somewhat ethnically-diverse city.
+Jefferson is a very ethnically-diverse city.
 The people who call Jefferson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jefferson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jefferson include German, English, Scots-Irish, and Scottish.
+Important ancestries of people in Jefferson include Irish, English, German, European, and Italian.

 The most common language spoken in Jefferson is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Italian.